Ananta Ripa Ajmera

 For thousands of years, this golden yellow spice has been revered for not only its signature flavor, but also its powerful medicinal benefits.
-In fact, ancient Ayurvedic texts even named turmeric "the giver of happiness of prosperity," since in the Ayurvedic tradition, health is considered wealth.
+In fact, ancient Ayurvedic texts even named turmeric "the giver of happiness and prosperity," since in the Ayurvedic tradition, health is considered wealth.

 A vast amount of research (more than 3,000 studies in the past 25 years) continues to reveal turmeric’s effectiveness at improving and preventing variety of health challenges, from arthritis to heart disease.
 It's theorized that turmeric's potent antioxidant and anti-inflammatory properties are the two primary mechanisms that explain the majority of its health-bestowing effects on the body.